-We've been fans of kimchi for years and this recipe from the Fermentation Revolution inspired us to make this bright, acidic treat at home.
-This recipe's tips, including jarring techniques, are especially helpful for first time fermentors.
-Kimchi is a great addition to ramen bowls, pairs well with grilled white fish and is delicious on its own as a quick snack.
+We've been fans of kimchi for years and this recipe inspired us to make this bright and acidic treat at home.
+The recipe tips and jarring techniques are especially helpful for first time fermentors.
+Kimchi is a great addition to ramen bowls, pairs well with grilled white fish, and is delicious on its own as a quick snack.

 - 2% Brine

 - 6 tbsp + 2 tsp (100g) Sea Salt

 - 6 cups (4 L) water, at room temperature